Cavalcata Sarda, the festival of beauty

 a parade of more than two thousand traditional costumes and hundreds of horsemen and Amazons

 A unique and unforgettable atmosphere.
-The high point of the event begins on Sunday morning with a procession covering two kilometres along the roads of the old town centre of Sassari.
+The high point of the event begins on Sunday morning (the 12th of May) with a procession covering two kilometres along the roads of the old town centre of Sassari.
 Groups from all over Sardinia proceed on foot and on the traccas, along with floats pulled by oxen and decked with flowers.
 They all wear traditional dress, typical of the place they come from, often enriched with nicely-finished embroidery and jewels made with gold and silver filigree.
 An impressive parade of over three hundred horsemen follows on.
 The afternoon is dedicated to the pariglia, equestrian races during which the bravest horsemen perform, on the town's racetrack, carrying out spectacular acrobatics while on the galloping horses.
 In the evening, traditional songs and dances take place in Piazza d'Italia, with the tunes of the launeddas, the Cantu a tenores and accordions, and they carry on into the night.

 Cavalcata sarda